Kirbologist/Raman-Scattering-Code-Conversion/README.md

 `[OPTIONS]` can contain any of the following parameters:
 - `--input=</path/to/file>` means that `raman_elastic_scattering` reads the parameters from the file specified by `<path/to/file>`.
 More information about these parameters can be found in the 'Configuration' subsection.
 By default, the input file is `config.txt`.
-- `--log=</path/to/file` means that `raman_elastic_scattering` logs the ongoing program output to the file specified by `<path/to/file>`, in parallel with printing them to the terminal.
-By default, the logs are written to `output/log.txt`.
+- `--output-dir=</path/to/directory` means that `raman_elastic_scattering` writes the program output to the directory specified by `<path/to/drectory>`, in parallel with printing them to the terminal.
+Each top-level thread prints to its own output file.
+By default, this directory is `output`.

 ### Configuration